tanmayghare/nova/.github/pull_request_template.md

 - [ ] I have added tests that prove my fix is effective or that my feature works
 - [ ] New and existing unit tests pass locally with my changes

-## Experimental Software Notice
+## Educational/Experimental Software Notice

-- [ ] I understand this is experimental software and my changes align with research/experimental goals
+- [ ] I understand this is educational/experimental software not under active development
-- [ ] I have considered the implications of my changes on the overall system stability
+- [ ] I have considered forking this repository instead of contributing to the main project
+- [ ] I understand that this PR may not be reviewed or merged promptly